kyma-project/istio/docs/technical-design.md

 ### Reconciliation of Istio
 The reconciliation loop of Istio is based on the [Istio CR](https://github.com/kyma-project/istio/blob/main/docs/xff-proposal.md) custom resource and is controlled by the `IstioController`.
 This controller contains several self-contained components, which we have suffixed with reconciliation.
 We decided to split the logic in these reconciliation components to have a better extensibility and maintainability.
 This means each of this components must have its clearly separated responsibility and must work in isolation when assessing whether reconciliation is required, applying changes and returning a status.

-Although we want the reconciliation components to be as decoupled and independent as possible, there is an execution dependency as we first need to install/upgrade Istio ( done by `IstioInstallationReconciliation`) before the other components can be executed.
-This is visualized in the following diagram of the reconciliation loop.
+As they are completely isolated, we can move these components to their own controller if we consider it necessary.

+ The reconciliation loop of `IstioController` is visualized in the following diagram.
 ![Reconciliation Loop Diagram](./reconciliation-sequence-diagram.svg)

 #### Interval